 Bean spread with sundried tomatoes – SEK 55

 Ham and cheese sandwich – SEK 35

 Cookies and cinnamon rolls of different types

-Cookies, different types and sizes – SEK 25 -30
+Cookies and pastries, different types and sizes – SEK 25 -30

 Cinnamon rolls – SEK 25